go-compression/go-compression.github.io/site/index.md

 - [LZ4](https://github.com/lz4/lz4)
 - [Shrynk](https://github.com/kootenpv/shrynk)

+There are also some other notable projects which I've included at the end, but either they aren't active or universal enough to be included here.

 However this argument still holds true, compression isn't really mainstream, and I don't know why it isn't.
 Internet speeds is a real problem and better compression stands as a promising solution.
 The possibilities of better compression are truly endless:

 - Faster 4k video streaming